csv/ddpy/tutorial.md

 ### Today
 Today, you'll learn how to transform a dataset into music.
-We'll use the `ddpy` package for this tutorial, but the same concepts apply to other libraries.
+We'll use the `ddpy` package for this tutorial, but the same concepts apply regardless of what tools you use to turn your data into music.

-## Dependencies
+## Install
 You'll need a means of playing MIDI files.
 [timidity++]() is one option.